VishwaGauravIn/VishwaGauravIn/ReadMe.md

 ### <img src="https://hash.itsvg.in/logo.png" width="16px" />  #Hash
-[Realtime News](https://hash.itsvg.in/) is Just a simple website made with NextJS and CSS that shows realtime news.
+Hashing and Encryption made easy using [#Hash](https://realtime-news.vercel.app/).
+SHA-1, SHA256, SHA384, SHA512, MD5 hashing with 100% accuracy in realtime conversion.

 ### <img src="https://flip-it.vercel.app/logo.png" width="16px" />  Flip-it!
 [Flip-it!](https://flip-it.vercel.app) is a website where you can Flip/Toss a Coin in a minimal way.
 This is an open source project that I created for fun and repo is available on [GitHub](https://github.com/VishwaGauravIn/flip-it)